 See also: Korean Phrases for Sokcho.

-This page was refreshed on April 24, 2026.
-For facts that can change quickly, the article now uses either recently published reporting or currently maintained public/official tourism listings.
+This page was refreshed on June 17, 2026.
+For facts that can change quickly, the article now summarizes the operational answer in the article instead of sending readers to outside travel listings.

-- VisitKorea: Sokcho Tourist & Fishery Market - market hours, structure, and parking-voucher details.
+- Sokcho Tourist & Fishery Market official structure and parking information - market category mix, paid parking, and customer voucher planning.

 FAQs

 Is Sokcho worth visiting in winter?
 Yes.
-Winter works well for clear mountain views, seafood, and quiet beaches, but summit-style Seoraksan routes are weather- and closure-dependent.
+Winter works well for clear mountain views, seafood, and quiet beaches, but summit-style Mt.
+Seorak routes are weather- and closure-dependent.
 Keep the plan flexible around lower routes such as Ulsanbawi, Biryong Falls, or Biseondae, and check KNPS trail controls on the travel day.

 What is the best time of year for a Sokcho weekend trip?
 Late September through mid-October is strongest for foliage; May and June are better for mild trails and lower crowds; winter is good for seafood and clear coastal views.
 Avoid Chuseok, Seollal, and peak summer weekends unless you book transport and rooms early.